 Director, Professional Studies | Associate Professor, Kinesiology

 Koch has co-authored several abstracts and manuscripts.
 He has been published in The Journal of Physiology, The Journal of Applied Physiology, Medicine and Science in Sports and Exercise, The Canadian Journal of Applied Physiology, The American Journal of Physiology, and Adultspan.
-Recently, Koch collaborated with Bibi to co-author a chapter entitled "Metabolic Calculations" in ACSM's Certification Review, Third Edition, which was published in the spring 2009.
-This textbook is used by many students each year who are pursuing certification as a Certified Health Fitness Specialist (CHFS) or a Clinical Exercise Scientist (CES) through the American College of Sports Medicine (ACSM).
+Dr. Koch collaborated with Bibi to co-author a chapter entitled "Metabolic Calculations" in ACSM's Certification Review, Third Edition, which was published in the spring 2009.
+This textbook was used by students pursuing certification as a Certified Health Fitness Specialist (CHFS) or a Clinical Exercise Scientist (CES) through the American College of Sports Medicine (ACSM).
 In 2009, more than 7,000 copies of the book were sold.
+More recently, he has shifted his research focus, and is now studying the neuromuscular junction in a collaboration with the University at Buffalo, where he holds an appointment as a Research Associate Professor.
+His most recent publication, examining the role of glutamate receptors in regeneration of functional neuromuscular junctions following peripheral nerve injury, was published in the Frontiers of Cellular Neuroscience in September 2022.
+His current project is examining the role of a gene called NANOG on skeletal muscle, which may pave the way for helping us to understand why in early development, neurons are able to appropriately connect with skeletal muscles to produce functional neuromuscular junctions, but these connections are much more difficult to form in adulthood, often leading to permanent disability in individuals with peripheral nerve damage.